 Crowded shopping areas, poor navigation, ill-thought-out product display, pushy, arrogant and indifferent shop assistants — this is an incomplete list of the most frequent customer complaints about brick-and-mortar shopping.

 Still, the advent of eCommerce has managed to resolve some of these issues.
 Nowadays people can buy everything they want — from food to furniture — from any part of the world.
 However, this kind of revolution has led to a number of new challenges.
 Sometimes the products we buy online do not live up to our expectations.
 Catalog photos, for instance, don’t possess 3D features making it impossible to study the product in greater detail.
+That leads to a great number of returns, which is neither pleasant for customers, nor beneficial for shops.

 Fortunately, AR and VR solutions are here to address these and many other issues in the retail industry.
 These new techs are perfectly capable of converting a first-time customer into a loyal fan.
 Moreover, Augmented and Virtual Reality tools can turn an ordinary shopping spree into a multi-sensory brand experience that a customer will look forward to.